rudransh-shrivastava/minotaur/README.md

 ## How Minotaur Works

-Now let us understand how Minotaur actually works and why it performs better than NGINX in the benchmarks above.
+Now let us understand how Minotaur actually works and why it performs better than NGINX in some of the benchmarks above.

 ## Prerequisites
 Before we begin with an example usage, please ensure you have the following installed: